Our Lady of the Most Holy Rosary, Queen of the Caracol

-Our Lady of the Most Holy Rosary, Queen of the Caracol, (Nuestra Señora del Santísimo Rosario Reina del Caracol, Mahal na Birhen ng Santo Rosaryo, Reyna ng Karakol) also known as Reina del Caracol is a Roman Catholic Marian title of Mary, mother of Jesus and infant Jesus, The Virgin of Santísimo Rosario is a venerated Marian icon associated to the Our Lady of the Most Holy Rosary.
+Our Lady of the Most Holy Rosary, Queen of the Caracol, (Nuestra Señora del Santísimo Rosario Reina del Caracol, Mahal na Birhen ng Santo Rosaryo, Reyna ng Karakol) also known as Reina del Caracol is a title of Mary, mother of Jesus and infant Jesus, the Virgin of Santísimo Rosario is a venerated Marian icon associated to the Our Lady of the Most Holy Rosary.
 The town of Rosario in the Province of Cavite consider her as its patroness.

 Description

 The icon is a painting of the Blessed Virgin Mary depicted as Our Lady of the Most Holy Rosary.
 Mary, in blue and red clothes, seems to be sitting on clouds above an image that appears to be purgatory.
 In her left arm, she carries the Infant Jesus and in her right hand, the cross of a 15 decade rosary.
 The Infant Jesus is garbed in a light blue attire.
 In his right hand he holds a globe with a cross on top symbolizing his role as protector of the earth.
 In his right left hand he holds one end of the rosary.